 Var cr [up to 4 cr], Fall, Spring and Summer.

 A wide variety of courses offered in the Division of Graduate Medical Sciences will count toward elective credit.
-A minimum of 14 credits must be taken as electives, directed study or practicum, and up to 4 credits may be taken as the practicum.
+A minimum of 10 credits must be taken as electives or directed study.
 Please ensure that your electives are approved by your academic adviser before registering for them.

 Prereq: consent of instructor.
 Introduces regulatory responsibilities of sponsors, monitors, and investigators conducting clinical trials.
 Practical information and exercises are designed on GCP compliance fro m an industrial perspective.
 Topics include: selecting qualified investigators; obtaining ethical approval for patients, and initiating sites successfully.
-Group discussions and guest speakers help students learn practical skills.
-Malikova.
-4 cr, Summer II.
+Lattanze.
+4 cr, Fall, Online.

 GMS CI 680 Ethical Issues in Clinical Research